percona/pmm-doc/docs/index.md

 - PMM collects from databases and their hosts thousands of out-of-the-box performance metrics.

-- The PMM [web UI](using/interface.md) visualizes data in [dashboards](details/dashboards/)
+- The PMM [web UI](using/interface.md) visualizes data in [dashboards](details/dashboards/).

 - Additional features include checking databases for [security threats](using/platform/security-threat-tool.md).

 !!! important ""
     This is for the latest release, **PMM {{release}}**. ([Release notes](release-notes/{{release}}.md).)

 PMM helps you improve the performance of databases, simplify their management, and strengthen their security.
-It is efficient, quick to set up and easy to use.
+It is efficient, quick to [set up](setting-up/index.md) and easy to use.
 It runs in cloud, on-prem, or across hybrid platforms.
-It's supported by [our legendary expertise][PERCONA_SERVICES] in open source databases, and by a [vibrant developer and user community][PMM_FORUM].
+It's supported by our [legendary expertise][PERCONA_SERVICES] in open source databases, and by a vibrant developer and user [community][PMM_FORUM].

 PMM is one [server](details/architecture.md#pmm-server) and as many [clients](details/architecture.md#pmm-client) as there are systems you want to monitor.
 PMM Server collects metrics data from PMM Clients and shows it in a web UI.
 PMM Client runs on all systems you want to monitor.